engineerdan/service1/docs/developer.md

 - sync the front end files with S3 automatically on save
 - automatically push lambda functions on save

+We use Terraform to manage our infrastructure and build the dev, test and prod environments.
+We try to ensure the differences between the environments are minimised.

 ## Sync Front End Files with S3 on Save

 ## Automatically Push Updated Lambda Functions on Save